ilya250980/ScalaCollider/site/README.md

 In order for this to work, it pulls in these libraries directly by closing their respective GitHub repositories and building them from source.
 For them to stay in sync, we use git version tags.
-For example in `build.sbt`, you can see that the URL for ScalaOSC is `"git://github.com/Sciss/ScalaOSC.git#v1.1.5"`.
-Therefore, when building the unified docs, that repository is internally cloned by sbt, using the particular tag `v1.1.5`.
+For example in `build.sbt`, you can see that the URL for ScalaOSC is like `"git://github.com/Sciss/ScalaOSC.git#v1.1.5"`.
+Therefore, when building the unified docs, that repository is internally cloned by sbt, using a particular tag such as `v1.1.5`.

+__Note:__ You have run sbt using `sbt ++2.12.8`, because some projects ignore `scalaVersion in ThisBuild` apparently.

-__To build the docs locally, run `sbt unidoc`.
-You can view the results via `open target/scala-2.11/unidoc/index.html`.__
+## To build the docs locally

+Run `sbt ++2.12.8 scalacollider-site/unidoc`.
+You can view the results via `open target/scala-2.12/unidoc/index.html`.

+## To build a site preview

-Alternatively, you can run the site via a local web server as `sbt previewSite` which is a functionality of the [sbt-site](https://github.com/sbt/sbt-site) plugin.
-I publish the results to GitHub using `sbt ghpagesPushSite` which is provided by the [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin.
+You can run the site via a local web server as `sbt ++2.12.8 scalacollider-site/previewSite` which is a functionality of the [sbt-site](https://github.com/sbt/sbt-site) plugin.
+I publish the results to GitHub using `sbt ++2.12.8 scalacollider-site/ghpagesPushSite` which is provided by the [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin.

+## Publishing unified docs

+To publish a unidoc only artifact:

+    sbt ++2.12.8 scalacollider-unidoc/publishSigned